DSchau/blog/content/blog/2019-01-04-seo-and-gatsby/index.md

 ### In a template

-Let's pretend we have a Markdown powered blog.
+Let's pretend we have a Markdown powered blog (see: [this tutorial][gatsby-markdown-blog] for more info).
 We--of course--want some nice SEO as well as a nifty image for sharing on Twitter, Facebook, and Slack.
 We're going to do this with a few steps, specifically:

 - Create a Markdown post
 - Add an image, and add it to the Markdown posts frontmatter